jeremiehuchet/jeremiehuchet.github.io/blog/_posts/2014-11-10-shrink-root-lvm-partition-without-rescue-disk.md

 Then we are able to resize it:

-    resize2fs -p -M /dev/mapper/ssd-root_backup
+`resize2fs -p -M /dev/mapper/ssd-root_backup`

     resize2fs 1.42.12 (29-Aug-2014)
     En train de redimensionner le système de fichiers sur /dev/mapper/ssd-root_backup à 4527614 (4k) blocs.
     The filesystem on /dev/mapper/ssd-root_backup is now 4527614 (4k) blocks long.

 Shrinking the filesystem may cause a lot of changes to the volume.
 During this operation the allocated space of the _COW-table_ will increase.
-We can run `lvdisplay ssd/root_backup` to observe how many space the resize operation taken from the snapshot COW-table.
+We can run `lvdisplay` to observe how many space the resize operation taken from the snapshot COW-table.

-    lvdisplay ssd/root_backup
+`lvdisplay ssd/root_backup`

     --- Logical volume ---
     LV Path                /dev/ssd/root_backup
     LV Name                root_backup